-23. Conditional registration
+23. Conditional registration or enrolment

-- (1) The Council may register any person, subject to the other provisions of this section, who is not in possession of a qualification prescribed in terms of section 18(1) and who lodges an application for registration with the Council, if the person who has lodged such application - - (a) is in possession of a qualification which the Council is satisfied as being of a standard of professional education not lower than the standard prescribed in terms of that section; and - (b) (i) has received such additional prescribed education, tuition or training, whether in or outside Namibia; and - (ii) has passed the prescribed additional examinations, whether in or outside Namibia, as the Council may determine.
+- (1) The Council may register or enrol any person, subject to the other provisions of this section, who is not in possession of a qualification prescribed in terms of section 18(1) and who lodges an application for registration with the Council, if the person who has lodged such application - - (a) is in possession of a qualification which the Council is satisfied as being of a standard of professional education not lower than the standard prescribed in terms of that section; and - (b) (i) has received such additional prescribed education, tuition or training, whether in or outside Namibia; and - (ii) has passed the prescribed additional examinations, whether in or outside Namibia, as the Council may determine.

-- (2) (a) For the purposes of paragraph (b) of subsection (1), the Council may register conditionally an applicant referred to in, and who complies with paragraph (a) of, that subsection - - (i) for such period or periods of time; and - (ii) on such conditions subject to which the applicant may practise his or her profession, as the Council may determine.
+- (2) (a) For the purposes of paragraph (b) of subsection (1), the Council may register or enrol conditionally an applicant referred to in, and who complies with paragraph (a) of, that subsection - - (i) for such period or periods of time; and - (ii) on such conditions subject to which the applicant may practise his or her profession, as the Council may determine.

-- (b) When the Council registers a person in terms of paragraph (a) conditionally, the Council must issue to that person a certificate of conditional registration in such form as the Council may determine. - (c) The certificate issued in accordance with paragraph (b) must specify the period or the periods of time referred to in paragraph (a)(i), and particulars relating to the conditions referred to in paragraph (a)(ii).

-- (3) (a) In order to decide whether or not to register any person conditionally in terms of subsection (2), the Council may require the applicant concerned to pass to its satisfaction an evaluation, in order to determine whether or not that applicant - - (i) possesses adequate professional knowledge, skills and competence in or relating to the profession in respect of which registration has been applied for; and - (ii) is proficient in the official language of Namibia. - (b) The Council may determine, for the purposes of paragraph (a), from time to time - - (i) the nature and requirements of or relating to the evaluation to be conducted; and - (ii) the constitution of the panel which has to conduct the evaluation, referred to in that paragraph.
+- (b) When the Council registers or enrols a person in terms of paragraph (a) conditionally, the Council must issue to that person a certificate of conditional registration or conditional enrolment, as the case may be, in such form as the Council may determine. - (c) The certificate issued in accordance with paragraph (b) must specify the period or the periods of time referred to in paragraph (a)(i), and particulars relating to the conditions referred to in paragraph (a)(ii). - (3) (a) In order to decide whether or not to register or enrol any person conditionally in terms of subsection (2), the Council may require the applicant concerned to pass to its satisfaction an evaluation, in order to determine whether or not that applicant - - (i) possesses adequate professional knowledge, skills and competence in or relating to the profession in respect of which registration or enrolment has been applied for; and - (ii) is proficient in the official language of Namibia. - (b) The Council may determine, for the purposes of paragraph (a), from time to time - - (i) the nature and requirements of or relating to the evaluation to be conducted; and - (ii) the constitution of the panel which has to conduct the evaluation, referred to in that paragraph.